 You'll find Pixlr lower down this list, so what is Pixlr X?
 Well, it's all the goodness of Pixlr but on an all-new platform.
 No longer reigned in by its Flash architecture, Pixlr X is fast and easy to use, whether that's on your web or mobile browser.
 Pixlr X allows you to make non-destructive edits to your images, meaning you can change and fine-tune every edit at any time – very useful.
 Plus you can use it right within Dropbox, which makes it a brilliant addition to your collaboration toolkit.
 It has the usual adjustments, filters and texts that will be familiar to Pixlr users and delightful to newcomers.

-With a reasonable, one-off price, the latest version of Luminar 2018 is well worth checking out.
+With a reasonable, one-off price, the latest version, Luminar 3, is well worth checking out.
 It's stuffed with tools for quick and easy photo fixes, including fast automatic corrections for lens distortion, chromatic aberration and removing fringes, as well as more than 40 non-destructive filters to enhance your shots.

 PaintShop Pro has been the budget Photoshop alternative of choice on PC for over 20 years, and it's still holding its own.
-The new 2018 version promises to be easiest, faster and more creative than ever.
-It features ready-made project templates, a built-in screenshot function with a smart capture mode that lets you grab part of the screen, a gradient fill option and improved support for graphics tablets and styluses.
+The new 2019 version promises to be easier, faster and more creative than ever.
+New features include creative presets powered by Artificial Intelligence, 360° photo editing and enhanced performance, stability and features.

-On top of the standard version, you can pay a little extra for PaintShop Pro 2018 Ultimate, which adds professional-grade raw editing, automatic photo corrections and screen recordings to the mix.
+On top of the standard version, you can pay a little extra for PaintShop Pro 2019 Ultimate, which has been upgraded to include new PhotoMirage Express, Painter Essentials 6, Perfectly Clear 3.5 SE and Corel Aftershot 3.

 There's no doubt that the latest Photoshop is a hugely impressive photo editing application; probably the best out there.
 But it comes at a monthly cost.
 Check out our exclusive Creative Cloud discount if you don't already have the package.